winterji/KIV-ISW-LyraGameCaptureTheFlag/docs/01-Setup.md

 ## 2. Get Lyra Starter Game

 Lyra is a free Epic-published reference project.
-Open the **Epic Games Launcher → Unreal Engine → Library → Marketplace**, search for *Lyra Starter Game*, and **Create Project**.
+Open the **Epic Games Launcher → Unreal Engine → Library → Marketplace**, search for *Lyra Starter Game*, and click **Create Project**.
 Pick a location with at least 30 GB free.

 ## 3. Place the ShooterCTF plugin